 - A button for the release of water

 This type of water dispenser requires electricity to function and that too for prolonged hours to keep the filtration process running.
 Therefore, it is not the most energy-efficient option out there.
-However, it does offer more sophisticated and a higher number of functions as compared to its counterparts and is greatly preferred by users across the world.
+However, it does offer a more sophisticated and higher number of functions as compared to its counterparts and is greatly preferred by users across the world.

 Optional Parts of a Water Dispenser

 Along with the primary machine and its attachments, some users prefer to install additional parts for enhanced performance and ease of use.
 Such fixtures facilitate a better flow of water and can also elevate the appliance to a luxury item in certain cases!
 These are:

 - Cups: Usually installed for easy accessibility and disposal, cups are often added to the water dispenser by users.

 - Refrigerators: some also add a mini-fridge to their appliances to hold canned and bottled drinks, snacks, etc.

 While your water dispenser will work absolutely fine without these add-ons, you should consider getting these for added functionality and utility.

 By now, the variety of models and functions of water dispensers have probably left you slightly puzzled.
 But here is a round-up of all three types for your convenience!

 In short, water dispensers are either made for smaller areas such as countertops as in the case of residential use, or for larger ones such as hallways.
 Others cater to even bigger and more public spaces like shopping complexes and parks.